- Ghaith Abdul-AhadIraqi journalist and correspondent at The Guardian.

 AMY GOODMAN: And the youth of the protesters?
 And we spoke about this last week.
 I mean, a number of the protesters were not even born in 2003.

 SINAN ANTOON: Yes.
-This is also what I said last week, but it bears repeating in that most of these protesters are unencumbered and are not concerned with some of these old binaries and these old questions that often times— or these old accusations and fears stoking fires of fear from the return of the Ba’ath or from ISIS or from this and that.
+I mean, this is also what I said last week, but it bears repeating, in that most of these protesters are unencumbered and are not concerned with some of these old binaries and these old questions that oftentimes — or these old accusations and fears stoking fires of fear from the return of the Ba’ath or from ISIS or from this and that.

 As my friend Ghaith mentioned, a lot of these youth have credibility because they themselves fought to defend the country and to liberate parts of Iraq from ISIS.
-So they speak with credibility and they have come to the realization now, and it has been accumulating for many years, that this political system is incapable of producing anything.
-The political machine only produces violence, corruption and it’s unable also to protect its own citizens.
-And there is this rampant influence by these militias, these masked man who are going around and shooting innocent protesters.
+So they speak with credibility, and they’ve come to the realization now, and it’s been accumulating for many years, that this political system is incapable of producing anything.
+The political machine only produces violence, corruption, and it’s unable also to protect its own citizens.
+And there is this rampant influence by these militias, these masked men who are going around and shooting innocent protesters.

 So the protesters know that this is one chance that comes in a generation, that staying in the streets and remaining peaceful is the only way to put more pressure to change the entire political system, not just one figure replaced by another similar figure, having a new election law and having a new constitution that does not leave the country beholden to the power of ethnosectarian parties and the patronage system.

-AMY GOODMAN: Ghaith Abdul-Ahad, if you can talk about what you see happening next?
-And also, who is held accountable for the hundreds and hundreds and hundreds of protesters who have been killed, well over 400 it looks like at this point?
+AMY GOODMAN: And, Ghaith Abdul-Ahad, if you can talk about what you see happening next?
+And also, who is held accountable for the hundreds and hundreds and hundreds of protesters who have been killed, well over 400, it looks like at this point?

 GHAITH ABDUL-AHAD: Yes.
 But just before that, if I can just say one thing regarding what Sinan was just saying.
 I mean, it’s exactly — it’s true.
-I mean, if you see the demonstration, if you see the cause in the street, it’s rejecting both American influence and Iranian influence.
-Because both countries are held responsible in the streets of Iraq.
+I mean, if you see the demonstration, if you see the calls in the street, it’s rejecting both American influence and Iranian influence, because both countries are held responsible in the streets of Iraq.
 They are seen as responsible for establishing and empowering this corrupt political system.
-The Iranians are rejected because they are backing these militias, while all these politicians who rule Baghdad now in the parties came with the Americans’ invasion.
-So that is the first thing.
+The Iranians are rejected because they’re backing these militias, while all these politicians who rule Baghdad now in the parties came with the Americans’ invasion.
+So that’s the first thing.

-What you see on the ground—you see two powers now facing each other.
-Power one, which is the people in the streets.
-The people in the streets are, as Sinan was saying, as the demonstrators were saying, are not going to accept just a make-up change to the system.
+What you see on the ground, I mean, you see two powers now facing each other.
+Power one, which is the people in the streets, the people in the streets are — as Sinan was saying, as the demonstrators were saying, are not going to accept just a make-up change to the system.
 They want a whole change to the political process.
-And their demands are very logical.
-They’re very sensible.
+And their demands are very logical, you know, and they’re very sensible.
 They want a new, independent prime minister.
 They want a new election law, a new election committee and U.N.-supervised elections to lead to a redrawing of the Constitution.
 These are very basic.

-But then you have on the other hand all the members of the parliament, all the political parties and all of their militias.
+But then you have, on the other hand, all the members of the Parliament, all the political parties and all their militias.
 They have been siphoning billions of dollars out of Iraq’s budget in the last 15 years.
 Are they willing to give up all of this wealth, all these sources of income and the powers of the militias, the weapons?
-Are they going to give up all of these things easily?
-No. So what we are seeing now, the people are feeling victorious because they have achieved step one, toppling the prime minister.
-But the confrontation is going to go for weeks if not months to come.
+Are they going to give up all these things easily?
+No. So what we are seeing now, the people are feeling victorious because they’ve achieved step one, toppling the prime minister.
+But the confrontation is going to go for weeks, if not months, to come.

-AMY GOODMAN: Sinan Antoon, you are a translator, you’re an author, you’re a poet.
+AMY GOODMAN: Sinan Antoon, you’re a translator, you’re an author, you’re a poet.
 If you can talk about the poem you chose to share with us today?

-SINAN ANTOON: The poem is about martyrs, which I wrote three years ago during the Syrian uprising and its aftermath.
-But one of the protesters who were killed in the early days happened to be a friend of mine, [inaudible], who has now become one of the icons of this.
-And we corresponded for many years and I met him in my last trip to Baghdad.
-And he is an exemplary figure of what types of protesters are —a very young, talented Iraqi artist and poet from a working-class background who studied engineering but couldn’t find a job, and who was always at the forefront of all of these protesters.
+SINAN ANTOON: I mean, the poem is about martyrs, which I wrote three years ago during the Syrian uprising and its aftermath.
+But one of the protesters who were killed in the early days happened to be a friend of mine, Safaa al-Saray, who has now become one of the icons of this.
+And we corresponded for many years, and I met him in my last trip to Baghdad.
+And he is an exemplary figure of what types of protesters are — very young, talented Iraqi artist and poet from a working-class background who studied engineering but couldn’t find a job, and who was always at the forefront of all of these protesters.
 And he was killed on the 28th with one of these canisters, these war-grade canisters.
 This is just an excerpt from a poem that’s called “Psalm” that I’d love to read, and thank you for giving me the opportunity.